ga-wdi-boston/js-basics-1-assessment/README.md

 ```

 After this code executes, what is the value of c?
 Please identify the operators in the last line of this program `c = c + d;` and explain what they do.

+c is 7

+the operators are variables that store numbers

 ## Question 3